influitive/apartment/README.md

 config.default_schema = "some_other_schema"
 ```

-With that set, all excluded models will use this schema as the table name prefix instead of `public` and `reset` on `Apartment::Database` will return to this schema also
+With that set, all excluded models will use this schema as the table name prefix instead of `public` and `reset` on `Apartment::Tenant` will return to this schema also

 **Persistent Schemas**
 Apartment will normally just switch the `schema_search_path` whole hog to the one passed in.
 This can lead to problems if you want other schemas to always be searched as well.
 Enter `persistent_schemas`.
 You can configure a list of other schemas that will always remain in the search path, while the default gets swapped out: